kh-khalil/angular-state-management-with-ngrx-5979117/README.md

-# COURSENAME
+# Angular State Management with NgRx
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Angular State Management with NgRx`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]